Pylons/pyramid/docs/api/registry.rst

    .. attribute:: settings

-     The :term:`deployment settings` object.
-See :ref:`deployment_settings`
+     The dictionary-like :term:`deployment settings` object.
+See
-     for information.
+     :ref:`deployment_settings` for information.
+This object is often accessed as ``request.registry.settings`` or
+     ``config.registry.settings`` in a typical Pyramid application.